ocpi/ocpi/bo_cdrs.md

 There is both a CPO and an eMSP interface for CDRs.
 Depening on business requirements parties can decide to use the CPO Interface/Get model, or the eMSP Interface/Push model, or both.
-Push is mostelikle used to
+Push is the preferred model to use, the eMSP will receive CDRs when created by the CPO.

 ### 3.1 CPO Interface